awesome402/x402/crates/x402-axum/README.md

 # x402-axum

+> ⚠️ **IMPORTANT**: This crate is currently being refactored.
+It will not compile in its current state.
+Use the facilitator HTTP endpoints directly.

 Axum middleware for protecting routes with [x402 protocol](https://www.x402.org) payments.

 This crate provides a drop-in `tower::Layer` that intercepts incoming requests,